 As Vice President of Technology and Solutions, Mike Nawrocki focuses on strategic initiatives to advance ATIS members’ business and technology priorities.

 Bringing extensive telecommunications strategy experience and a service provider perspective, Mike provides ATIS direction on emerging technology trends as well as next generation technologies and networks.
-Before ATIS, he most recently served as Director – Standards & Industry Groups for Verizon Technology Strategy & Planning.
-At Verizon, Nawrocki also served as a Principal member of the Technical Staff and as a Fellow for New Services Technology in the Verizon CTO Organization.
-His extensive career with major service providers includes working in network planning and engineering positions both at AT&T and Bell Atlantic.
-His leadership has also demonstrated through service on the MoCA Board of Directors, FCC CSRIC working groups, the FCC Network Reliability Council as well as other key industry technical and regulatory fora.
-At ATIS he serves as a key policy interface with the FCC and other agencies.
+Before ATIS, he served as Director – Standards for Verizon Technology, and previously, as principal technologist in Verizon’s CTO organization.
+His extensive career with major service providers includes working in network planning and engineering positions at Verizon and AT&T Bell Labs.
+Mike has previously served on the MoCA Board of Directors and participated on FCC working groups, including the Technological Advisory Council, CSRIC and Network Reliability Council.
+At ATIS, he serves as a key policy interface with the FCC and other agencies.

 Mike holds a Master’s Degree in Electrical Engineering – Communications from the George Washington University School of Engineering & Applied Science.
 He earned a Bachelor’s Degree in Electrical Engineering from Johns Hopkins University.